Consensys/linea-attestation-registry/README.md

 **Linea Attestation Registry is a set of contracts that allows anyone to read and write attestations of any type and any subject.**

-Initial draft contains Foundry tool setup with basic example of a contract with unit tests.

 ## Foundry Installation

 **Using Foundryup**